West prepares sanctions as Russia presses on with Crimea takeover

 Russia's stock markets tumbled and the cost of insuring its debt soared on the last day of trading before the Crimea vote.
 Brent crude oil rose by more than $1 as traders worried the crisis was set to escalate.

-Foreign holdings of U.S. Treasuries have also plunged this week, leading some traders to speculate Russia has cut its dollar reserves to support the ruble and avoid any sanctions.
+Foreign holdings of U.S. Treasuries have also plunged this week, leading some traders to speculate Russia has cut its dollar reserves to support the rouble and avoid any sanctions.

 An EU diplomat said he expected the final list of those who could be sanctioned on Monday to be between "tens and scores" of people from the list, which runs to five pages.